Thailand Travel Costs: Daily Budgets for 2026

 Planes, Trains, and Tuk-Tuks

 In Bangkok, the BTS Skytrain and MRT Underground are your best friends.
-They are clean, fast, and cost between ฿20–฿60 per trip.
+They are clean, fast, and cost between ฿20–฿60 per trip, averaging ฿200–฿400 for a full day of sightseeing.

 Bangkok Modern Infrastructure and Transport